jadounrahul/kartsnms/doc/Extensions/Distributed-Poller.md

 - redis (preferred)
 - sql locks (default)

-All of the above locking mechanisms are natively supported in LibreNMS.
+All of the above locking mechanisms are natively supported in KartsNMS.
 If none are specified, it will default to using SQL.

 ## Requirements for distributed polling

-These requirements are above the normal requirements for a full LibreNMS install.
+These requirements are above the normal requirements for a full KartsNMS install.

 - rrdtool version 1.4 or above
 - At least one locking mechanism configured